 Brondesbury food and drink

-There are a variety of places to eat and drink near Brondesbury, including Vijays for Indian food, Spicy Basil for Thai and Brazilian style burgers at X Burger.
+There are a variety of places to eat and drink near Brondesbury, including Vijays for Indian food and Spicy Basil for Thai.
 Small and Beautiful is a popular and cheerful place to grab a quick bite to eat.
 Salusbury Road is home to a number of delightful restaurants and bakeries, including lovely little cafes like Jack’s Bar.

 Brondesbury outdoor space